jlutrera/matrix/readme.md

 # Matrix Library — Mathematical Foundations

-This project implements a small linear algebra library in **C++**, focusing on core operations used in:
+This project implements a small linear algebra library in **C++**, focused on core operations used in scientific computing, computer graphics, numerical methods, and machine learning.

-- Scientific computing
-- Computer graphics
-- Numerical methods
-- Machine learning

-This document explains the **mathematical foundations** behind each implemented function.
+All mathematical expressions are written using **LaTeX notation**, ensuring correct rendering on platforms such as **GitHub** and compatibility with standard mathematical conventions.

 ---